Imagine that you are in the sales team. Here’s a deal:

 What is Walnut?

-Walnut is a sales demos tool, promising to make the sales process easier for remote sales.
+Walnut is a sales demos tool, that promises to make the sales process easier for remote sales.

-Unlike popular interactive product demo tools, Walnut decided that salespeople should copy the tool’s interface, make changes to them, and present it to customers as a demo.
+Unlike popular interactive product demo tools, Walnut decided that sales and marketing teams should be able to control how much they show their prospects.
+So, the tool allows them to create custom interfaces, make changes to them, and present them to customers as a demo.

 Here’s how the tool works: